pyroesp/pyroesp.github.io/_posts/2019-04-24-Game-Boy-Oscilloscope-part-2.md

 ### Assembly done

 The board is done.
 I found a 3$ delivered Game Boy game and used it's shell for the GBDSO.
-I was a bit rough cutting the shell, I should have used the dremel for this.
+I was a bit rough cutting the shell, should have used the dremel for this.

 ![Assembly 8]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/assembly (8).jpeg" }})